Pillars of Change

 A Path to Real Change

-Our transformative change integrates programmatic, practice, and community advocacy and awareness strategies to address root causes at all levels.
 We recognize that inequity and exclusionary practices are mutually reinforcing and must be tackled holistically.

 Level three Structural Change (explicit):